mgajczewski/paragliding-survey/ballast-fairness-survey/docs/README.md

     - [Multi radius turnpoint](https://gagglereport.org/node/45)
   - [Gathered weight data](https://gagglereport.org/pilots/weight-data)

-- **Discussion backup (WhatsApp)**: A backup of the “Ballast free talks” WhatsApp group discussion is included here for reference (exported chat).
+- **Discussion backup (WhatsApp)**: A backup of the “Ballast free talks” WhatsApp group discussion split into daily files can be found in the `discussions` folder.
 This helps preserve context and topics discussed in the group.

 - **PDF documents**: PDFs shared by participants (mainly posted in the WhatsApp group) are archived here for offline reference.
 They were converted into Markdown files.